sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-client/angular.md

 This code snippet does the following:

--   When the the user joins the room, the property `room.localParticipant` is set with the local participant object.
+-   When the user joins the room, the property `room.localParticipant` is set with the local participant object.
 Using Angular `@for` block, it iterates over the `videoTrackPublications` of the `room.localParticipant` and displays the video tracks using the _VideoComponent_ component.
 The `local` property is set to `true` to indicate that the video track belongs to the local participant.

     !!! info